Empage/ledding/README.md

 ## TODO
 1. Add schematics
+    1. Add a RPI connection to the `BOOT` button to be able to flash without manual interaction
 1. Use ESP Log functions instead of serial directly for more finegrained logging

 ## Lessons learned